blouyakis/emt_basic/module_2_test.md

 ### Q88 🟡
 **Front**
-You notice a fluid-filled tube under patient’s arm when applying BP cuff.
+You are about to apply a blood pressure cuff to an unconscious patient when you notice that she appears to have a tube underneath the skin of her arm.
+The tube feels like it has fluid going through it.
 You should:
 · **Find another site**
 · Use automatic cuff
 · Move cuff to forearm